 Almost 140,000 holidaymakers have been hit by the collapse of online travel agency Lowcostholidays, with stories emerging of family trips, honeymoons and destination weddings thrown into chaos and some losing holidays worth £1,000s.
 Here's what you need to know about your rights and how to reclaim.

 Lowcosttravelgroup administrator Smith & Williamson says those affected include 27,000 people who were already abroad when the news was announced last Friday, and a further 110,000 who had booked but not yet travelled.

 Thousands of you who've lost out have asked us if you can reclaim the money from the firm, which was based in Spain.
 Many are weighing up whether they can afford to rebook accommodation even though there's no guarantee they'll get back what they'd already paid the Spanish regulator now says those reclaiming via it may get as little as £7 per person.

-Update 26 July 2016: We're now starting to hear reclaim success stories from those who've used the tips below see reclaim success stories for full details.
+Update 29 September 2016: Since we published this guide we've had dozens of reclaim success stories using the tips below see Reclaim success stories for full details.